Recanos/Weather-program/README.md

 The program allows you to find out weather data in the cities you have entered.

 __In the next commit:__
-* Adding a 3 hour weather forecast
+* Make everything beautiful
+* Make a limit of 5 cities
+* Make menu background gray
 * Ability to remove added cities from the menu
 * Filling the empty area xd